Living With A Blind Dog Fact Sheet

 - Optic neuritis (inflammation of the optic nerve)

-Most blind dogs will form an excellent mental map of their environment and you can help this by initially restricting their access to a small area of the house and garden until they are comfortable with negotiating this, then gradually extend this area.
+Most dogs will form an excellent mental map of their environment and you can help by initially restricting their access to a small area of the house/garden.
+Once they are comfortable negotiating this area, gradually extend it.
 This is particularly important if your dog has become suddenly blind or is moved to a new home.
+If restricting access is not possible, guiding them on lead around an unfamiliar environment can help.

-- Do not move items of furniture around and remove potentially hazardous objects that he/she may bump into
+- Limit movement of furniture and remove potentially hazardous objects that they may bump into.

-- Place scent or tactile clues to aid orientation around the house (eg place mats at the entrances to rooms – they will learn to feel these under their feet so that they know where they are)
+- Place scent or tactile location cues to aid orientation around the house (e.g. place mats at the entrances to rooms – they will learn to feel these under their feet so that they know where they are).
+Remember dogs have a keener sense of smell than us so only a little of each scent is needed and can be refreshed every 1-2 weeks.

-- Stimulate their other senses.
+- Stimulating their other senses.
 This can be achieved by setting aside time (for example, each evening) for a ‘cuddle’ or massage.

 Davies Veterinary Specialists, Manor Farm Business Park, Higham Gobion, Herts SG5 3HR 01582 883950